aces/Loris/README.md

 such as the OS you're using, your PHP and Apache versions, etc.

 ## Community
 Please feel free to subscribe to the [LORIS Developers mailing list](http://www.bic.mni.mcgill.ca/mailman/listinfo/loris-dev) to ask any LORIS-related questions.
+We may also be able to provide you with installation guidance not covered in the Wiki.

 # Contributing